Andy1978/hf2gcode/README.md

 *  src/libhf2gcode.c and .h: Actual type setting/tracing
 *  src/hf2gcode.c: A command line interface program to call libhf2gcode

 The libhf2gcode should also be compilable with avr-gcc and run on an AVR Atmega32.
-Only font "rowmans" is available if the MACRO AVR is set.
-The [Needler project](https://github.com/Andy1978/needler) will read input from a PS2 keyboard, generate the g-code with libhf2gcode and send the generated g-code to [grbl](https://github.com/grbl/grbl) which controlls the stepper for the CNC mill.
+Only font "rowmans" and "scripts" are available if the MACRO AVR is set.
+The [Needler project](https://github.com/Andy1978/needler) reads user input from 8x8 matrix keyboard, generates the g-code with libhf2gcode and sends the generated g-code to [grbl](https://github.com/grbl/grbl) which controlls the stepper for the CNC mill.

 Testing the generated output